-- Policies pertaining to Remote Audits - Qualifying for a Remote Audit completion of PJR form F108ict-iatf - Audit Coordinators and Technology Test Sessions - What if something goes wrong?
+- Policies pertaining to Remote Audits updates in anticipation of IATF Rules 6th publication - Qualifying for a Remote Audit completion of PJR form F108ict-iatf - Audit Coordinators and Technology Test Sessions - What if something goes wrong?

 Conclusion/Questions

 What is CARA?